facebook/react-native-website/docs/debugging-native-code.md

 }
 ```

-To view these logs in Logcat, use this command:
+To view these logs in Logcat, use this command, replacing `YourModuleName` with your custom tag:

 ```shell
 adb logcat "*:S" ReactNative:V ReactNativeJS:V YourModuleName:D
 ```

-Replace `YourModuleName` with the tag used in your logs.

 #### iOS (Objective-C/Swift)